Skip to main content

 Kia pricing in Shawnee: what to expect

 For a standard-tier vehicle like the Kia, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Shawnee labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2019 and newer Kia models adds another $150–$300.
+Shawnee's labor market sits right at the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2019 and newer Kia models adds another $200–$500.

 The popular Kia models we see most often in the Shawnee area are: Optima, Sorento, Sportage, Telluride, Forte.
 Pricing within a make can swing significantly across these — a base trim of the Optima is typically the floor of the range; the top trim of the Forte is closer to the ceiling.